Guide to Employee Stipends

 With a remote stipend, you can ensure your entire workforce has the support it needs to be successful and productive.
 Your employees may need ergonomic chairs to support the long hours spent sitting at their computers.
 Or they might need a second monitor to multitask better.
 You can help your employees acquire what they need with remote employee stipends.

-With a remote work stipend, you can reimburse employees for the following:
+With a remote work stipend, you can help employees with the following:

 • Home office set-up costs (such as desks, chairs, equipment, software, and more)